Physics, B.S.

 Upon completion of the Bachelor of Science in Physics, students will be able to:

-1. Demonstrate an understanding of the foundational principles of physics (ULO 1).
+1. Articulate and apply the foundational principles of physics (ULO 1).

-2. Demonstrate an ability to solve quantitative, qualitative, and technical problems related to physics.
-(ULO 1).
+2. Solve quantitative, qualitative, and technical problems related to physics (ULO 1).

-4. Obtain and use appropriate physics-related literature and resource materials (ULO 1).
+4. Obtain and use applicable physics-related literature and resource materials (ULO 1).

 5. Summarize the key issues in science and faith and recognize the harmony possible while studying God's creation (ULO 1, 2, and 3).